Dang-Shaohua/age-model-manuscript/README.md

 # age-model-manuscript
-Montel Carlo sensitivity test and all perturbed values
+Montel Carlo sensitivity test code
+All pertubed values for this test
+Raw Sr/Ca data for this manscript